 - 2 garlic cloves, minced

-- ½ tablespoon ginger, minced or grated
+- ½ tablespoon ginger, minced or grated.
+Fresh minced ginger or ginger paste will work.

 - ½ tablespoon rice vinegar

-- 1 tablespoon coconut sugar or brown sugar
+- 1 tablespoon brown sugar

-- 1 tablespoon chili garlic sauce
+- 1 tablespoon olive oil

 Slaw